-To prevent movement of the rotor during transport, a drive end (DE) transit bracket is fitted.
+On single-bearing alternators, to prevent movement of the rotor during transport, a Drive End (DE) transit bracket is fitted.
 Remove the DE transit bracket and fasteners from the DE bracket before coupling the generator set.

 FIGURE 20.
-SINGLE BEARING ALTERNATOR ROTOR SHOWING COUPLING DISCS BOLTED TO DRIVE END COUPLING HUB (AT RIGHT)
+ONE BEARING ALTERNATOR ROTOR SHOWING COUPLING DISCS BOLTED TO DRIVE END COUPLING HUB (AT RIGHT)